dynamsoft-docs/web-twain-docs/info/api/WebTwain_Edit.md

 `index`: Specify the index of image in buffer.

-`val`: Specify the brightness.
+`value`: Specify the brightness.
 Allowed values [-1000~1000].
 Negative value means decrease the brightness.

 **Availability**